isaiahcmichael/Ollanect/README.md

 - [GitHub](https://github.com/isaiahcmichael/ollanect), the main source.
 - [Bitbucket](https://bitbucket.org/isaiahcmichael/ollanect/src/main/), updated by GitHub actions as a commit is pushed to GitHub.
 - [Gitea](https://gitea.com/isaiahcmichael/Ollanect), updated by GitHub actions as a commit is pushed to GitHub.

+You may see the GitHub Actions file at [`.github/workflows/mirrors.yml`](./.github/workflows/mirrors.yml) to see how the mirrors are updated.